eAbsentee/eAbsentee/README.md

 ### How it Works

 -   Creates JSON object from user input data
--   Uses `pdfrw` to populate a fillable PDF
+-   Uses `pdfrw` to populate a PDF template using Cartesian coordinates
--   Sends the PDF to the state registrar of the inputted locality
+-   Sends the PDF to the state registrar of the appropriate locality
--   If the email bounces, it's sent to a fallback state email
+-   If the email bounces, it's sent to a catch email, where we then forward it to the appropriate registrar
+-   Tracks data for reporting to groups

 ## Development